Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Notre Dame and its opponents have gone over the current 59.5-point total in four of 10 games (40%) this season.
+- Notre Dame and its opponents have combined to score more than 59.5 points in four of 10 games this season.

 - Georgia Tech's games have gone over 59.5 points in six of 10 chances this season.

-- Saturday's over/under is 1.6 points lower than the two team's combined 61.1 points per game average.
+- Saturday's total is 1.6 points lower than the two team's combined 61.1 points per game average.

-- These two squads combine to allow 50.7 points per game, 8.8 fewer than this contest's over/under.
+- The 50.7 combined points per game that these two squads have allowed this season are 8.8 fewer than the 59.5 over/under in this contest.

-- The average total in Fighting Irish games this season is 54.3, 5.2 points fewer than Saturday's over/under of 59.5 .
+- The Fighting Irish and their opponents score an average of 54.3 points per game, 5.2 fewer than Saturday's total.

-- The 58.5 PPG average total in Yellow Jackets games this season is 1.0 point fewer than this game's over/under.
+- The 59.5 over/under in this game is 1.0 point above the 58.5 average total in Yellow Jackets games this season.

 Notre Dame Stats and Trends

-- In Notre Dame's 10 games this season, it has seven wins against the spread.

-- The Fighting Irish have covered the spread once this season when favored by 15.5 points or more (in two chances).
+- This season, the Fighting Irish have one against the spread win in two games as a favorite of 16 points or more.

-- Notre Dame's games this year have gone over the total in five out of 10 opportunities (50%).
+- Notre Dame's games this year have hit the over on five of 10 set point totals (50%).

-- Notre Dame is 5-2 against the spread and 7-0 overall in games when it scores more than 30.2 points.
+- Notre Dame is 5-2 against the spread and 7-0 overall in games when it puts up more than 30.2 points.

 - The Fighting Irish have 13 giveaways this season, while the Yellow Jackets have 13 takeaways .